© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Foel Cwm Sian Llŵyd cairn is a scheduled monument protected by Cadw under reference ME243.
 View the official record →

-Foel Cwm Sian Llŵyd cairn is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and serving a funerary and ritual function.
+Foel Cwm Sian Llŵyd cairn is a round cairn located in Meirionnydd, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME243.

 Foel Cwm Sian Llŵyd cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Foel Cwm Sian Llŵyd cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME243.